 With or without it, we always have a choice and an ability to contribute to help those we love, and those in need.

-My intuition tells me that once the role of money is put in its proper place, it’ll be so much easier to learn the rules to the game, and then play them better than we ever used to.
+My intuition tells me that once the role of money is put in its proper place, it’ll be much easier to learn the rules to the game, and then play them better than we ever used to before.

 How Money Comes